kylepeterson777/PlantDiseaseDetection/README.md

 # PlantDiseaseDetection
 Detection of plant disease from images.

-*This project is current still under the final development stages
+*This project is currently still under the final development stages.

 Based on the initial framework provided by:
 [1] Akhtar, Asma, et al. "Automated Plant Disease Analysis (APDA): Performance Comparison of Machine Learning Techniques."
 Frontiers of Information Technology (FIT), 2013 11th International Conference on.
 IEEE, 2013.